 I hope you're hungry.

-Here’s a map with all my recommendations for the best Panamanian food in Panama City.
+Here's a map with all our recommendations for the best Panamanian food in Panama City.
 Check out our guide for how to save this to your phone and even use it offline.

 Cheese Empanadas and Chicheme from Artisana